 Give your front porch fresh appeal with these clever, can-do ideas.

 Keep your lawn from invading your flowerbeds with stylish edging.
-Concrete planters are a quick and easy way to customize your landscape at an affordable price.
+Concrete planters are a quick and easy curb appeal idea that customize your landscape at an affordable price.

 Tip: Add perennials and sprinkle in flowering annuals to bring a mix of color, texture, form, and scale.
 Allow adequate space to accommodate the plants as they grow.